 Childhood origins of narcissism.

-This happens either by the parent making the child the scapegoat, repeatedly putting the child down and not allowing the child to express their true sense of self.
-If they are crushed and criticised at every turn, they will become vulnerable, so the child grows to believe they are not important.
+This happens either by the parent making the child the scapegoat, repeatedly putting the child down, or not allowing them to express their true sense of self.
+If they are crushed and criticised at every turn, they will become more vulnerable, making the child believe they are unimportant and unlovable.
 They then start to hide these feelings burying them deep within themselves to protect themselves from feeling hurt.
-Through being ignored and receiving constant criticism and humiliation, or they are ignored because they don’t conform. they may develop narcissist personality disorder to cope and feel better within themselves, or they may turn into a greater empathetic person knowing how much it hurts, wanting to protect others, often becoming a people pleaser for fear of rejection, leading more towards it being a choice that narcissists make.
+Through being ignored and receiving constant criticism and humiliation, or they are ignored because they don’t conform.
+They may develop narcissism to cope and feel better within themselves.
+They may become a greater empathetic person knowing how much it hurts, wanting to protect others, and often becoming a people pleaser for fear of rejection, leading more towards it being a choice that narcissists make.
 Some people choose to help others.
 Others choose to hurt others.
 Both can be to feel better about themselves.

 The parent may burden the child with all the parent’s problems, so the child almost becomes a counsellor to the parent.
-Or constantly put down the other parent to the child, all messing with the child’s true sense of reality.
+Or continuously put down the other parent to the child, all messing with the child’s true sense of reality.